sagemath/trac_to_gh/Issue 2133.md

 # Issue 2133: running dimension_modular_forms on weight 0 should return 1 (trivial to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2133

 Original creator: AlexGhitza